Mera (character): DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-Mera's character is largely unchanged However, her personal history is altered.
-Rather than being Aquaman's wife, she is now his fianc but is still Atlantis' ambassador to the surface.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+Rather than being Aquaman's wife, Mera is now his fianc but is still Atlantis' ambassador to the surface.
 Post-Rebirth, Xebel is no longer concealed behind a magical barrier and is accessible from Atlantis.
 When she was a child, Mera's father took her to view Atlantis from a distance.
 He told her to see Atlantis for what it could be, not what it was, however, all the young princess felt was anger.

 To marry Arthur, Mera is required to spend months in seclusion with the Widowhood, an order of priestesses whose husbands and sons died in service to Atlantis.
 The widows attempt to divine Mera's future, and foresee that she will be a great queen, yet also that she will doom Atlantis and the surface as the "Fatal Queen" when Arthur dies shortly into his reign and Mera is driven mad with anguish.

 Mera stars in a limited series that began in February 2018 and concluded in July 2018 in which she defeats Ocean Master and becomes Queen of Atlantis.
 Her first crisis as queen is an operation by the Suicide Squad to sink Atlantis, which has temporarily risen above the waves.

-During the Drowned Earth event, a trio of alien gods named the Triumvirate who were betrayed and imprisoned by the Atlantean wizard Arion centuries ago attack the Earth with dark waters that turn anyone they touch into mutant fish creatures under the Triumvirate's control.
-The Triumvirate are aided by Lex Luthor's Legion of Doom, including Arthur's nemesis, Black Manta.

-Mera frees Ocean Master from his dungeon, and the two recover the centerpiece of Arion's crown known as the Clarion from a secret chamber.
-Orm tells Mera of the Tear of Extinction, the weapon Arion used against the alien gods, before being taken by the invaders.
-With the aid of Superman and the Flash, she heads to Arion's secret tomb, and recovers the Tear, creating a sword of water which can harm the alien gods.
-The trio is attacked by a wave of mind-controlled superheroes and villains, but rescued by Aquaman and Wonder Woman.
-Arthur and Mera reunite, and Arthur explains that with the Tear and Poseidon's Trident, they could kill the Triumvirate, but he wishes to try another way.
-As the group attacks the Triumivrates flagship, Mera realizes that the Clarion has been contaminated with darkness, but that Arthur can restore it to the symbol of hope it was meant to be.
-Arthur successfully restores the Clarion, which Mera is able to use to psychically reach the Triumvirate, causing them to end hostilities.